MaiQD/datnet-workout-tracker/doc/TECHNICAL.md

     - Achievements or badges for reaching milestones (e.g., "First 7-day streak").
     - Post-workout summaries with key achievements.
 - **Admin Role for Master Data:**
+ - **Smart Exercise Suggestions:**
+     - Query endpoint returns a list of suggested exercises for the current user, ranked by fit to preferences (focus muscles, available equipment).
+Initial heuristic is simple scoring; future iterations may consider history and progression.

     - An administrative role will be implemented to manage and populate the global lists of **Muscle Groups** and **Equipment**.
     - Users can select from global lists, and a mechanism will be in place for users to add *their own* private muscle groups or equipment if not in the global list.
  - **Billing & Premium (Future):**